JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 * [git for windows](https://git-scm.com/downloads)
 * Obviously VS Code.

-When you install go, it should set the paths as follows,
+When you install go for Windows, it should set the paths as follows,

 ```bash
 GOROOT=C:\Go\